GitHub

 Accessibility

-• Associates labels with controls using for and id attributes.
+• For controls that support auto-labelling, the component automatically associates labels with controls using for and id attributes.

-If a <daff-form-label> is not specified, use the label element to associate text with form elements explicitly.
+If a <daff-form-label> is not specified, use the <label> element to associate text with form elements explicitly.
 The for attribute of the label must exactly match the id of the form control.

 <daff-form-field>